torsten/sandboxed-safari/README.md

 ## Installation

-1. Grab the tarball from [github](http://github.com/torsten/sandboxed-safari/tarball/master).
+1. Grab the tarball from [GitHub](http://github.com/torsten/sandboxed-safari/tarball/master).
-2. Extract it <pre>$ tar vxzf torsten-sandboxed-safari.tar.gz</pre>
+2. Extract it <pre>$ tar vxzf torsten-sandboxed-safari&lt;TAB>.tar.gz</pre>
+2. Switch to the directory <pre>cd torsten-sandboxed-safari&lt;TAB></pre>
 3. Run the customize.rb script <pre>$ ruby customize.rb</pre> This will patch the policy file and the wrapper script with the locations of the files on your Mac.
 You can also customize the 2 files on your own (it's not much work).
 But just using the script is way more convenient.

 4. Do what it says <pre>
 $ mv /Applications/Safari.app/Contents/MacOS/Safari /Applications/Safari.app/Contents/MacOS/Safari.orig
 $ cp sandboxed-safari.sh /Applications/Safari.app/Contents/MacOS/Safari
+$ cp safari-policy.sb /Applications/Safari.app/Contents/MacOS/
 </pre>

 5. After this, try restarting Safari and try to download a file.
 If you can't save it to your home directory, everything should be working.